artsy/Swift-at-Artsy/Informed/Lesson Three/README.md

 But that can be defined as a function just as easily as a closure.
 What benefit do closures have?

 Well, the thing is that closures and functions are pretty much _the same thing_.
-The benefit of closures is that you can declare them _inline_ and not refer to functions that are declared far away.
+We can actually [define a function within another function](https://github.com/artsy/eidolon/blob/f22a7a0d5b338e8d934f0d4fdca2de51d07e367f/Kiosk/Sale%20Artwork%20Details/SaleArtworkDetailsViewController.swift#L76-L98) instead of a closure.
+However, the benefit of closures is that you can declare them _inline_.
 We'll see more of that momentarily.

 Often times, closures are used to execute code more than once.
 Take the following example.